Dry Face From Acne Medication? Here's How To Keep Your Skin Hydrated

 Advertisement

 I’m glad you’re finally on the home stretch of clearing it up.
 However, the problem you’re describing is all too common.
-Benzoyl peroxide works by nuking all the acne-causing bacteria on your skin but in doing so, it also leaves the skin parched, like the roof of your mouth after a night of drinking.
-Roaccutane (also called Isotretinoin) is similar: It stops you from producing pore-clogging sebum, but the dehydration it causes is sadly universal.
+Benzoyl peroxide works by nuking all the acne-causing bacteria on your skin but in doing so, it also leaves the skin parched, like the roof of your mouth after a night on the Patrón.
+Roaccutane is similar: it stops you producing as much pore-clogging sebum, but the dehydration it causes is sadly universal.
 (One of my girlfriends is currently taking it, and she always smells faintly like the Elizabeth Arden Eight Hour Cream she smothers on her lips at 15-minute intervals.)

-"While taking a treatment such as Roaccutane, the skin goes from being oily to extremely dry and sensitive," Dr. Mahto adds.
-"Skin care must change to reflect this.
-It’s important to avoid products that are heavily fragranced, which can lead to skin irritation.
-Stay away from facial oils, which are likely to be high in fragrances."

-Basically, not all moisturizers are created equal.
-You need something light but hydrating, soothing but airy.
-Dr. Mahto suggests La Roche-Posay Effaclar H Moisturiser or La Roche-Posay Toleriane Ultra or Riche, if the dryness is very severe, as well as Avène Extremely Gentle Cleanser Lotion.
+Basically, yes, your skin certainly does need a helping hand at the moment, but not all moisturisers are created equal.
+You need something light but moisturising, soothing but airy.
+Dr. Mahto suggested La Roche-Posay Effaclar H Moisturiser or La Roche-Posay Toleriane Ultra or Riche, if the dryness is very severe, as well as Avène Extremely Gentle Cleanser Lotion.

 Advertisement